How to Declutter Paper and Keep It Under Control for Good

 10. Use the internet

-Use the internet for reference papers.
+Use Google or AI chats for reference papers.
 There is no need to keep appliance manuals, furniture assembly instructions, insurance coverage, etc…the internet houses all of this.
 You can usually find those documents online (if you ever need them).

 Recipes, art lessons, etc can be saved electronically by using Pinterest or the bookmark tab on your Internet search browser.
 Google Keep is also an excellent function for keeping track of links to online documents.
 You don’t need a hard copy of everything and once you let go of the paper clutter in this way, you’ll be surprised by how little you refer to it!